 bstreetsmart is one of Australia’s largest road safety education events.
-Each year the event brings together more than 20,000 NSW school students to promote road safety.
+Each year the event brings together more than 20,000 NSW secondary school students to promote road safety.

 bstreetsmart was founded by the Westmead Hospital Trauma Unit, in response to the increasing numbers of young drivers and passengers seriously injured on NSW roads.